The DST zone on GenomeDK is a closed zone configured to comply with DST requirements. This means:

 Where othersecret

-When a project is linked and you’re a member of the project, you can list the DST data files that are available for your project:
+When a project is linked, members of the project can list the DST data files (deliveries) that are available for your project:

 delivery id file id